ito-org/bluto/frontend/app/README.md

 Finally some did not contain the architecture we are looking for (the separation of concerns with Redux, Sagas, etc.), for example [re-start](https://github.com/react-everywhere/re-start).

 One interesting exception is [Ignite IR Boilerplate "Andross"](https://github.com/infinitered/ignite-ir-boilerplate-andross), but after consideration we decided not to use it because of the large amount of unnecessary code/components it provided.

+## How to adapt the ui
+Go to file ExampleScreen.js in function mapStateToProps change the following values:
+-amountContacts: 5,
+-isInfected: true,
+-daysAgo: 5